chuckedfromspace/mrpod/doc/intro.rst

 Why MODWT
 ^^^^^^^^^

-``mrpod`` was developed based primarily on the following two criteria:
+``mrpod`` was developed to satisfy primarily the following two criteria:

     - Dynamics with various frequencies can be identified and adequately isolated.

     - Discontinuities in temporal behaviors can be properly resolved and align perfectly with the original data series for appropriate comparison.